Encoded77/RimworldRebalancePatches/Documentation.md

 > **⚠ Keep this document up to date: every time a patch is added, removed or meaningfully changed, update this file (and CHANGELOG.md) in the same commit.**

 This is the internal reference for every patch the mod ships.
-Steam-facing text lives in About.xml and the workshop description; this file is for tracking what each patch does, to which mods, and why.
+This file is for tracking what each patch does, to which mods, and why.

 ---